BEPUG/bepug.github.io/_pages/about.md

     '
 ---

-The Belgian PowerShell user group (BEPUG) brings Belgian PowerShell enthousiast together.
-Our goal is bring people with a powershell interest together so we stimulate learning in a social and open environment.
+The Belgian PowerShell User Group (BEPUG) has the goal to bring together PowerShell enthousiasts and to stimulate learning in a social and open environment.

-To support the openness we adopted a code of conduct.
+To underline our open culture, we adopted a [code of conduct](https://github.com/BEPUG/meetups/blob/master/.github/CODE_OF_CONDUCT.md).

 ## Organizers

 {% include feature_row id="feature_organizers" type="left" %}

-## Alumini
+## Alumni

-{% include feature_row id="feature_allumini" type="left" %}
+{% include feature_row id="feature_alumni" type="left" %}